Mali: Moussa Traoré regime

-March Revolution

 From 22 March through 26 March 1991, mass pro-democracy rallies and a nationwide strike was held in both urban and rural communities, which became known as les évenements ("the events") or the March Revolution.
 In Bamako, in response to mass demonstrations organized by university students and later joined by trade unionists and others, soldiers opened fire indiscriminately on the nonviolent demonstrators.
 Riots broke out briefly following the shootings.
 Barricades as well as roadblocks were erected and Traoré declared a state of emergency and imposed a nightly curfew.
 Despite an estimated loss of 300 lives over the course of four days, nonviolent protesters continued to return to Bamako each day demanding the resignation of the dictatorial president and the implementation of democratic policies.

-26 March 1991 is the day that marks the clash between military soldiers and peaceful demonstrating students which climaxed in the massacre of dozens under the orders of then President Moussa Traoré.
-He and three associates were later tried and convicted and received the death sentence for their part in the decision-making of that day.
-Nowadays, the day is a national holiday in order to remember the tragic events and the people who were killed.
+By 26 March, the growing refusal of soldiers to fire into the largely nonviolent protesting crowds turned into a full-scale tumult.
+Military soldiers clashed with peaceful protesters, resulting in the massacre of dozens under the orders of Traoré.
+That afternoon, Lieutenant Colonel Amadou Toumani Touré announced on the radio that he had arrested the dictatorial president, Moussa Traoré.
+He and three associates were, tried, convicted and received the death sentence for their role in this massacre.
+The date is now a national holiday in Mali.
 The coup is remembered as Mali's March Revolution of 1991.

+Multi-party democracy

-By 26 March, the growing refusal of soldiers to fire into the largely nonviolent protesting crowds turned into a full-scale tumult, and resulted in thousands of soldiers putting down their arms and joining the pro-democracy movement.
-That afternoon, Lieutenant Colonel Amadou Toumani Touré announced on the radio that he had arrested the dictatorial president, Moussa Traoré.
-As a consequence, opposition parties were legalized and a national congress of civil and political groups met to draft a new democratic constitution to be approved by a national referendum.
+Opposition parties were legalized, a transitional government was formed and a national congress of civil and political groups met to draft a new democratic constitution to be approved by a national referendum.

-Amadou Toumani Touré presidency

 In 1992, Alpha Oumar Konaré won Mali's first democratic, multi-party presidential election, before being re-elected for a second term in 1997, which was the last allowed under the constitution.
 Amadou Toumani Touré, a retired general who had been the leader of the military aspect of the 1991 democratic uprising, was elected in 2002.
 During this democratic period Mali was regarded as one of the most politically and socially stable countries in Africa.

 Slavery persists in Mali today with as many as 200,000 people held in direct servitude to a master.
 In the Tuareg Rebellion of 2012, ex-slaves were a vulnerable population with reports of some slaves being recaptured by their former masters.